Toy Story 2: Buzz Lightyear to the Rescue: Reception

 Noah Robischon of Entertainment Weekly criticized the Windows version for installation problems.
 PC Zone wrote that while the game did not reinvigorate the platform genre, it was "definitely a cut above most merchandising tie-ins".
-Cathy Lu of MacAddict reviewed the Macintosh version and considered it to be addictive.
+Peyton Gaudiosi of CNET Gamecenter wrote that the same PC version, "with all its gadgets and gizmos, is all about fun, and with some patience on your part, this game will deliver on that score.
+It may not be worth a second replay, but this game has enough packed into it to make it worth a first adventure."
+Cathy Lu of MacADDICT reviewed the Macintosh version and considered it to be addictive.
 Lu praised the graphics but criticized clipping problems and the jerky camera, as well as high system requirements to play the game.

 It was among the top 10 best-selling PlayStation games of December 1999.
-The PlayStation version received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.
+The PlayStation version received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 units in the UK.
+During the 3rd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Toy Story 2 for the "Console Children's/Family Title of the Year" award.